emzudemo/work-in-progress/src/posts/hapeko.md

 link: https://meinhapeko.com/
 ---

 We designed a new client portal for the recruitement agency Hapeko.
-With a small team and a lean process we designed a prototype of the portal and tested it with various clients and hapeko advisors.
+With a small team and a lean process we designed a prototype of the portal and tested it with various clients and Hapeko advisors.

 The new application keeps clients and advisors up-to-date throughout the whole hiring process and gives them all information they need at hand.
 From any device.